-You can pay for home improvements through freeing up equity in your home by speaking with your mortgage lender about an advance.
+You can pay for home improvements by freeing up equity in your home and speaking with your mortgage lender about an advance.
 If you choose this option, approach the deal with caution and carefully review the terms offered.
 For example, your lender may only offer an extension at a higher rate or force you into a longer mortgage period.
 If you are coming to the end of your current mortgage deal you could look to move the entire loan (including the renovation costs) to a new lender.
 You may even find a better rate, saving you money!

 Financing large ticket items

 For home improvement projects that involve purchasing expensive items, such as a new kitchen, buying on finance may be a viable option.
 You won’t need to save a huge amount as many suppliers now offer good rates on ‘buy now pay later’ purchasing with little-to-no deposit needed.
 You will need to make sure you can afford the repayments though, as the financing will increase your monthly outgoings.

 Use a 0% purchase credit card

 The credit card market is so competitive that providers offer great introductory rates to entice new customers.
 0% purchase credit cards offer 0% interest on all purchases for a period, usually between 12 and 48 months.
 These credit cards can help to spread the cost of your home improvements at no extra charge.
 You can review credit card providers with Friendly Finance to find a deal that suits you.

 The downside to a 0% purchase credit card comes when the introductory period ends.
 If you haven’t repaid your balance in full once the 0% interest rate period ends, you’ll automatically be switched to the credit card provider’s standard interest rate.
 This is usually between 18% and 24%.
 You must also remember to repay the minimum amount due on the credit card each month.
 A missed repayment will void the introductory offer and you’ll be charged standard interest rates moving forward, dramatically increasing the cost of borrowing.